atopile/atopile/README.md

 `atopile` requires *python3.11* or later, which you can install using your package manager or from [python.org](https://www.python.org/downloads/).

-Then just `pip install atopile` and you're good to go!
+Then just `pipx install atopile` and you're good to go!

 ## ❓ Why Atopile?